 We organise various events throughout the year.
 A welcome picnic is held for each group at the beginning of the year for all families and staff.
-During the year, our class representatives will also organise social opportunities outside of Kindergarten.
-At the end of the year we celebrate with an all of Kinder picnic in St Vincent's Gardens.
+During the year, our group representatives will also organise social opportunities outside of Kindergarten.
+At the end of the year we celebrate with an all of Kinder picnic in St Vincents Gardens.